npillmayer/tyse/core/font/ot/ReadMe.md

  width="580px">
 </div>

-GSUB is an important table for text shaping, so package `ot` offers a special type.
+GSUB is an important table for text shaping, so package `ot` offers a special semantic type.
 However, this type is not exposing GSUB in full depth.
 To find out if the current font contains features applicable for Latin script with Turkish language flavour, type:

     list := gsub.Scripts.Lookup(T("latn")).Navigate().Map().Lookup(T("TRK")).Navigate().List()
     fmt.Println("list of length %d for Turkish", list.Len())
-    // => yields 24
+    // => yields 24 with font 'Calibri'

 This is an early draft, not suited to be used by other programs.